-The Company's financial instruments consist of cash and cash equivalents, trade receivables, advances to employees, restricted investments, customer deposits, and trade and other payables.
-The fair values of cash and cash equivalents, trade receivable, advances to employees, trade and other payables, and loans payable approximate carrying value because of the short-term nature of these instruments.
-The carrying value of short-term investments equal their fair values as they are classified as held for trading.
+The Company's financial instruments consist of cash and cash equivalents, trade receivables, advances to employees, restricted investments, customer deposits, trade and other payables and short-term loan.
+The fair values of cash and cash equivalents, trade receivable, advances to employees, trade and other payables, and short-term loans payable approximate carrying value because of the short-term nature of these instruments.